shyamgj1900/tp/docs/UserGuide.md

 ```
 cap code CS2113T/A CS2101/C CG2027/B-
-Your CAP for this semester will be 3.40 if you get your desired grades!
+Your overall CAP will be 3.40 if you get your desired grades!
 ....................................................................
 ```